 Presently, in the modern world, it is paramount that we pay attention to the strides data management technology is making, and the potential opportunities it presents for a company.
 Companies these days are overflowing with raw data that desperately needs sifting through.
 Organizing that data in a manner that provides actionable insights to decision makers is the real challenge.

 Good data facilitates better decisions, and using the ETL tools to manage your data, is a powerful way to do so.

 ETL Process: What is it?

 Since data coming from multiple sources has a different schema, every dataset must be transformed differently before it can be utilized for BI and analytics.
-For instance, if you are compiling data from source systems like Amazon Redshift and Google Analytics, these two sources will need to be treated individually with the entire ETL process.
+For instance, if you are compiling data from source systems like Amazon Redshift and Google Analytics, these two sources will need to be treated individually with the entire process of ETL.

 ETL Process Implementation: The Three Steps

-When it comes to the implementation of the ETL process, the itinerary of tasks can be divvied up into the full form of its acronym.
+When it comes to the implementation of the ETL process layer, the itinerary of tasks can be divvied up into the full form of its acronym.

 - E – Extraction

 Let’s dive in and learn how to convert raw data into intelligible insights.

 1st Step – Extraction